LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 Did you make sadness,

+so me and my voices,

 so we could go cold,

-me and my voices,

 while others don't,